-11 Under regulations 25-29 of the Private Dentistry (Wales) Regulations 2017, the registered provider must notify HIW of significant events, including serious injury to patients and absence or changes to the registered manager.
+13 Under regulations 25-29 of the Private Dentistry (Wales) Regulations 2017, the registered provider must notify HIW of significant events, including serious injury to patients and absence or changes to the registered manager.

-We were told that the practice holds staff meetings regularly.
+Development (CPD) requirements.
+We were told that the practice holds team meetings regularly.
 We saw minutes relating to these meetings and staff unable to attend were updated by the practice manager.

-The Regulations for Private Dentistry require that at the time of registration, all staff working at the practice have a Disclosure and Barring Service (DBS) Certificate issued within the previous three years.
+The Regulations for Private Dentistry require that at the time of registration, all dentists providing private dental services in Wales have a Disclosure and Barring Service (DBS) Certificate issued within the previous three years.
 We saw evidence that DBS clearance checks had been carried out for all staff.